rugbyprof/4553-Spatial-DS/Assignments/P06/README.md

 #### Method: `DistancePointLine(px, py, x1, y1, x2, y2)`

+_Might not need to use this unless you do the distance we discussed in class._

 ```
 Calculates the distance from a given point (px,py), to the line segment (x1,y1) , (x2,y2).
 Params: